 The most important job of a snowshoe, indeed its raison d'etre, is to keep you from post-holing.
 The Chinook Trekker does this.
 When kept on the mellow terrain it's designed for, it performs adequately.
 At less than half the price of the competition, they're a screaming deal, but that low price comes with some trade-offs.

 Flotation is one of the most important qualities of a snowshoe, which is why we cover it first.
-The Trekker boasts great flotation for a 25-inch snowshoe.
-It's 205 square inches of surface area rise above the other 25-inch options — the MSR Lightning Ascent and Atlas Montane.
-These models have 188 and 176 square inches of surface area, respectively.
+The Trekker boasts great flotation for a 25-inch long snowshoe.
+It's 205 square inches of surface area rise above the other 25-inch options.

 The good float is due for the most part to the shape of the snowshoe, which has much less taper than the competition.
 It's also slightly aided by the deck material.
-Though this is a flexible polyethylene plastic, it's still stiffer than the fabric found on other models (like the Louis Garneau Blizzard or Atlas Montane).
+Though this is a flexible polyethylene plastic, it's still stiffer than the fabric found on other models.

 The cleat under the heel is pretty modest when compared to those on many of the other models in our test.
 We noticed this most on downhills with crusty snow.
 This led to a few spills and resulted in some of our testers shuffle-stepping down steep or exposed slopes.

 The Chinook Trekker is right in the middle of the pack when it comes to walking comfort.
 The shape has only a minor taper, and as long as we kept that in mind and stayed on mellow ground this didn't seem to be too much or a problem. on steeper terrain or in places where we wanted to be more precise that shape was somewhat of a liability.

 The binding-to-deck connection is managed by a flexible strap, and this snowshoe is among the most natural to walk in of the snowshoes with that design.
 The strapped setup provides a little more give and cushion than a hinge, but at the cost of precision on technical terrain.
-Hikers who are heading into the mountains in the winter should consider the Lightning Ascent or Tubbs Flex VRT.
-Those models feature a hinged binding-to-deck linkage that our testers prefer for its precision.
+Hikers who are heading into the mountains in the winter should consider models that feature a hinged binding-to-deck linkage that our testers prefer for its precision.

 This snowshoe does not have a heel lifter.
 This feature is found on other models designed more with steep or technical terrain in mind.
 Its absence here is another reminder that this model is not built for that kind of winter travel.

 The binding on the Trekker is reasonably comfortable.
 The forefoot straps are mounted on wider plastic "wings" that help to distribute the load around your boot.
 On stiff snowboard or mountaineering boots this wasn't particualrly important.
-For folks with softer winter footwear, this is a big advantage over the rubber strap binding system found on the MSR Evo, which can act as a tourniquet when overtightened.
+For folks with softer winter footwear, this is a big advantage over the rubber strap binding system found on the other models, which can act as a tourniquet when overtightened.